elastic/e2e-testing/metricbeat-tests/README.md

 Ok, you want to contribute the tests for a new integration module.
 Then you have to simply add three files, that's all.
 Therefore, a test is formed by three elements:

 - A `feature file`, describing in plain English the use cases and test scenarios.
+- A `compose file`, in Docker Compose format, with any configuration needed for the module.
 - A `configuration file`, in YAML format, with any Metricbeat configuration that is specific to the module.
-- A `Golang test file` representing the implementation of the test.

 ### Feature files
 We will create use cases for the module in a separate `.feature` file, ideally named after module's name (i.e. _apache.feature_).
 This feature file is a Cucumber requirement, that will be parsed by the test runner and matched against the Golang code implementing the tests.